thesam/rust-cross-kfreebsd/README.md

 A Docker container which cross-compiles Rust for Debian GNU/kFreeBSD.

 ## Goals
-* Add kFreeBSD as a cross-compile target in rustc
+* Add kFreeBSD as a cross-compile target in rustc - IN PROGRESS
-* Cross-compile "Hello, world!" for kFreeBSD
+* Cross-compile "Hello, world!" for kFreeBSD - DONE
-* Cross-compile rustc for kFreeBSD
+* Cross-compile stage0 rustc for kFreeBSD - IN PROGRESS
 * Run a complete rustc build on kFreeBSD
 * Compile cargo on kFreeBSD